white-noise/faye/README.md

 - changes currently should only be made to the json file!

 ### produce updates
-- the format on the written and visual landing page can be changed to look a little cleaner (maybe float recent tag)
+- the format on the written and visual landing page can be changed to look a little cleaner (maybe float recent tag, remove date)
 - possibly meta-commentary on stories should be allowed (far future). descriptions suffice for now
 - enable sorting by different keys (keep it minimal and static; paginated?: no searching: people should be subjected)